-Doctoral students who anticipate that they will be unable to complete their doctoral program requirements within the required timeframe must apply to IDAC before the end of the 5th year with a modified residence plan that may be permitted by the IDAC.
+Doctoral students who anticipate that they will be unable to complete their doctoral program requirements within the required timeframe must apply to IDAC before the end of the 5th year with a modified plan that may be supported by the IDAC.

-The form "Request for an Extension of Time to Complete Program of Study" may be found on the program website and the page, Forms and Documents.
+The form "Request for an Extension of Time to Complete Program of Study" can be found on the program website and the page, Forms and Documents.
 This form must be received before the end of the 5th year in the program.

-The student must consult their Doctoral Supervisor and the Doctoral Program Coordinator of their home institution, when completing this request.
+The student must consult their Doctoral Supervisor and the Doctoral Program Coordinator of their home institution when completing this request.
 The Doctoral Program Coordinator will bring the request to IDAC.

 Normally, upon review of a well-justified request, IDAC will make a positive recommendation to the student's home institution that an extension of up to one year be granted.
+The student's university will then make and communicate a decision to the student and to the IDAC.